-On September 30, 2019 the Company acquired ownership of ZYPITAMAGTM for the U.S. and Canadian markets.
+In September 2019 the Company acquired ownership of ZYPITAMAG® for the U.S. and Canadian markets.
 Under terms of the agreement, Zydus received an upfront payment of U.S. \$5,000 (CDN \$6,622) and U.S. \$2,000 (CDN \$2,649) in deferred payments to be paid in equal instalments annually over the next four years, as well as contingent payments on the achievement of milestones and royalties related to net sales.
 The Company previously had acquired U.S. marketing rights with a profit-sharing arrangement.
-With this acquisition the Company obtained full control of marketing and pricing negotiation for ZYPITAMAGTM.
-Upon completion of the acquisition \$8,930 was recorded within patents and drug approvals relating to the upfront and deferred payments and \$1,457 was transferred from licenses to patents and drug approvals pertaining to the cost of the previously acquired license over ZYPITAMAGTM.
-The fair value of the deferred payments of \$620 and \$1,156 is recorded on the statement of financial position within current portion of acquisition payable and acquisition payable, respectively, as at June 30, 2021.
-The initial amortization period pertaining to the ZYPITAMAGTM intangible asset was 4.3 years with the remaining amortization period being 2.6 years as at June 30, 2021.
+With this acquisition the Company obtained full control of marketing and pricing negotiation for ZYPITAMAG®.
+Upon completion of the acquisition \$8,930 was recorded within patents and drug approvals relating to the upfront and deferred payments and \$1,457 was transferred from licenses to patents and drug approvals pertaining to the cost of the previously acquired license over ZYPITAMAG®.
+The fair value of the remaining deferred payments of \$644 and \$630 is recorded on the statement of financial position within current portion of acquisition payable and acquisition payable, respectively.
+The initial amortization period pertaining to the ZYPITAMAG® intangible assets was 4.3 years.
+During the year-ended December 31, 2021, management applied a prospective change to the amortization period of ZYPITAMAG® license to extend the amortization period of the asset by 7 years, consistent with the term of the licensing agreement.
+The remaining amortization period of the ZYPITAMAG® license is 8.5 years as at June 30, 2022.